adithyachigullapally/llm_project/README.md

 LangGraph (State, Nodes, Graph): The entire application is built on a StateGraph with specific nodes for reasoning and execution, managing the cyclic flow of conversation and maintaining long-term memory across sessions.

-Here is the concise, 3-4 line version:
+parallelization:I implemented parallelization specifically for vehicle comparisons, where the graph splits into two simultaneous web search workers to fetch data for both cars at the exact same time, significantly reducing the total latency.

 chose this project to go beyond static chatbots and build a humorous, active Voice-AI that actually "thinks" and searches the live web.
 My main goal was to prove that LangGraph is the future of voice assistants.
 I wanted to demonstrate that graph-based agents handle complex reasoning and memory much better than old linear models.
-Although this is just a prototype, it successfully provided a strong foundation for what intelligent, voice-controlled systems can become in the future
+Although this is just a prototype, it successfully provided a strong foundation for what intelligent, voice-controlled systems can become in the future.

 ## Plan

-I plan to excecute these steps to complete my project.

-## 🗺️ Implementation Roadmap

 ### Phase 1: Environment & Infrastructure Setup
 - [done] Step 1 involves initializing the project repository and defining the modular folder structure (`agents/`, `rag/`, `graph/`).